teatwig/nano-9/README.md

   much as possible.
 I'd prefer for `spr()` to be a thin layer to Bevy's `Sprite`, `print()` to create a `Text` component, `map()` to create a `bevy_ecs_tilemap::TilemapBundle`.
-In this way the comfortable world of Pico-8 can help introduce one to the Bevy world.
+In this way the comfortable world of Pico-8 can help introduce one to the Bevy world, and it can also provide affordances not possible in Pico-8.
+For instance one could query entities for collision information.

 ## Current Design Considerations